fastai/fastai/README.md

 ## Current Status

-This is pre-alpha.
-Stuff is moving around and changing frequently.
-You should only be using this if you're interested in digging into the details and actively contributing to the project.
+This is an alpha version.
+Most of the library is quite well tested since many students have used it to complete the [Practical Deep Learning for Coders](http://course.fast.ai). course.
+However it hasn't been widely used yet ourside of the course, so you may find some missing features or rough edges.
+If you're interested in using the library in your own projects, we're happy to help support any bug fixes or feature additions you need&mdash;please use http://forums.fast.ai to discuss.

-First, clone fastai using `git`:
+Recommended installation approach is to clone fastai using `git`:

 ```sh
 git clone https://github.com/fastai/fastai.git